Skip to main content

 After the rebuild came the OEM+ tune up.

-Months of pampering had finally come to its climax, the break in period had been reached and the TT was finally ready for its tune up.
-However, this was not going to be your usual filter and plugs ordeal, not in the slightest.
-I had spent weeks if not months researching the vulnerable weak points of the EA888.2 engine & had made it my mission to ensure they were rectified.
-The first being the always at fault positive crankcase ventilation “PCV” plate that was integrated into the aluminum valve cover.
-This automotive emissions system is meant to direct the gases that enter the crankcase into the intake stream to be reburned in the combustion chamber.
-However, it fails often and without warning allowing oil to make its way into the intake tract causing carbon to build up on the intake valves.
-This issue was rectified by installing a CTS Turbo CNC aluminum PCV replacement plate with an oil condenser and catch can.
-The oil vapor would travel from the CNC p
+turbo.
+Months of pampering had finally come to their climax—the break-in period had been reached, and the TT was finally ready for its tune-up.
+However, this was not going to be your usual filter-and-plugs ordeal, not in the slightest.
+I had spent weeks, if not months, researching the known weak points of the EA888.2 engine and made it my mission to ensure they were addressed.
+The first was the consistently problematic positive crankcase ventilation (PCV) plate integrated into the aluminum valve cover.
+This emissions system is designed to route gases that enter the crankcase back into the intake stream to be reburned in the combustion chamber.
+However, it is prone to failure, often without warning, allowing oil to enter...